 to ensure a swift and successful filing.

-The following points are a few deadlines related to filing bankruptcy
+These points are a few deadlines related to filing bankruptcy:

 - Credit counseling must be completed within 180 days of filing.
 You will